hugopl/tijolo/README.md

 ## Project status

-Being rewrite using GTK4 and LibAdwaita, the re-write isn't done yet but if you want to check the old version check the v0.7.1 tag.
+Being rewrite using new [GTK4 bindings](https://github.com/hugopl/gtk4.cr) and [LibAdwaita](https://github.com/GeopJr/libadwaita.cr), the re-write isn't done yet but if you want to check the old version check the v0.7.1 tag.

 CI still broken